MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedKingdom/united-kingdom-leaving-eu.md

 ## Trade involving Northern Ireland
 If part of your business is in Northern Ireland and you trade across EU borders or other European countries, or your business is in one of these countries and trade with a company or move goods into Northern Ireland, make sure to do the following:

+* Add your **EORI number** and/or **Supplemental VAT Registration number** (starting with "XI") on **Company Information**.
 * Add Northern Ireland to the **Countries/Regions** list.
 * Specify this region on the relevant trading partners, such as customers and vendors.
+* Specify EORI number on trading partners, such as customers and vendors.
 * Specify this region for any warehouse locations you have in Northern Ireland on the **Locations** page.

 ##  Intrastat changes
 Northern Ireland will have a dual position in the EU in areas related to the Customs Union, Single Market and VAT regime, as well as in the UK’s equivalents for goods (only).
-This means that goods moved in or out of Northern Ireland must be reported on Intrastat.
+This means that goods moved in or out of Northern Ireland to or from European countries must be reported on Intrastat.
 To handle this, you can use the Intrastat Journal in [!INCLUDE[prod_short](../../includes/prod_short.md)].

 Because Intrastat reporting is no longer needed for regular export/import for UK, it may be needed to filter or delete such item movements on the **Intrastat Journal** when lines are suggested in the journal.
 To make this easier, we have added **Location Code** on the **Intrastat Journal Lines**.
 This enables you to easily filter lines based on their **Ship-from** or **Receive-to** location and exclude those that are not relevant.